 Engineers graduated from our department can easily find jobs both in private and government sectors.
 They are especially preferred in hightech companies and in areas where research and development activities dominate.

-Along with the other engineering departments, The Department of Electrical and Electronics Engineering is located in the Beytepe Campus which is about 12 km from Ankara town center.
+Along with other engineering departments, The Department of Electrical and Electronics Engineering is located on Beytepe Campus which is about 12 km from Ankara town center.
 There are frequent municipal / private bus services and underground railway to and from downtown.